infinitered/harvest-invision-integration/README.md

 ## Requirements

-You must have an Enterprise account set up for [Invision](https://www.invisionapp.com) and be logged in.
-When you navigate to Invision, you should see a URL like this: https://<your enterprise company>.invisionapp.com
+You must have an Enterprise account set up for [Invision](https://www.invisionapp.com).

 You must have an account with [Harvest](https://www.getharvest.com/) and be logged in.